 The key to reducing churn is focusing on the little things.
 In fact, you can reduce churn rates by 6 percent just by offering your customers a tutorial for product and service features.
 In contrast, simply failing to respond to customers on social media increase your churn rate by 15 percent.

-To help you dive deeper into how to reduce your customer turnover, we talked to David Kern, one of the partner success managers at Intronis MSP Solutions by Barracuda.
+To help you dive deeper into how to reduce your customer turnover, we talked to David Kern, one of the partner success managers at Barracuda MSP.
 David shared his tips and advice on how to reduce churn and address customer concerns before they even think about moving to a new provider.

 Reducing customer turnover